 Art History I is a study of Western traditions in art history, starting with prehistoric art and continuing through the classical, medieval, Renaissance, and Baroque periods.

-ART 204 - Art History II 3.0 Credit(s)
+ART 204 - Art History II

 Art History II is a study of Western traditions in art history, starting with the Baroque period and continuing through the art of today.

 Automation Tech and Robotics